Maximal momentum GUP leads to quadratic gravity

 Since an additional scale in the Universe is a consequence of QG, one question naturally arises: what are its observational consequences?
 Much effort is focused on indirect signatures in high-energy particle collisions or astrophysics~\cite{Amelino-Camelia1997-xx,Scardigli2014-wm}.
 To make testable predictions in the strong gravity regimes, such as in the early Universe and in the proximity of black-holes, one needs to look at the GUP modifications to General Relativity (GR).
 This leads to the following related questions: What kind of corrections will GUP introduce to GR, will the resulting effective field theory preserve general covariance, and what are its testable predictions?

-In this work, we use a GUP model with maximum momentum to establish a correspondence between the GUP modified dynamics of a massless spin-2 field and a class of Stelle gravity~\cite{Stelle1978-du,*Stelle1977-rd,Noakes1983-fo}.
-Thus, we show that Stelle gravity can be regarded as the classical manifestation of the momentum cutoff at the QG scale with \emph{no malicious ghosts}~\cite{Tomboulis1984-bb,*Antoniadis1986-hj}.
+In this work, we use a GUP model with maximum momentum to establish a correspondence between the GUP modified dynamics of a massless spin-2 field and a class of quadratic (also referred to as Stelle) gravity~\cite{Stelle1978-du,Stelle1977-rd,Noakes1983-fo}.
+Thus, we show that Stelle gravity can be regarded as the classical manifestation of the momentum cutoff at the QG scale with \emph{no malicious ghosts}~\cite{Tomboulis1984-bb,Antoniadis1986-hj}.
 We then apply the QG induced Stelle type theory to the early Universe and obtain \emph{strong bounds} on QG parameters.
 Similar estimations have been done in a host of low-energy laboratory-based experiments and phenomena~\cite{Amelino-Camelia1997-xx,Scardigli2014-wm}.
 To our knowledge, this is the first time such a result has been obtained in a cosmological context, and it yields one of the most stringent allowed parameter ranges.

-We use Feynman's approach to gravitation to obtain an effective GUP corrected gravity theory as it derives the gravity equations of motion based on the underlying quantum aspects of gravity~\cite{Feynman2002-hb}.
-More specifically, Feynman derived Einstein's general theory of relativity as the inevitable result of the demand for a self-consistent theory of a massless spin-2 field (the graviton) coupled to the energy-momentum tensor of matter.
-One of the advantages of this approach is the intimate and fundamental connection between gauge invariance and the principle of equivalence~\cite{Feynman2002-hb}.
-We first study the Relativistic GUP (RGUP) effects on a massless spin-2 field in the Minkowski background.
+We use the {Gupta-Feynman} approach to gravitation to obtain an effective GUP corrected gravity theory as it derives the gravity equations of motion based on the underlying quantum aspects of gravity~\cite{Gupta1954, Feynman2002-hb}.
+More specifically, {in this approach,} Einstein's general theory of relativity is derived as the inevitable result of the demand for a self-consistent theory of a massless spin-2 field (the graviton) coupled to the energy-momentum tensor of matter.
+One of the advantages of this approach is the intimate and fundamental connection between gauge invariance and the principle of equivalence~\cite{Gupta1954, Feynman2002-hb}.
+We first study the lowest-order Relativistic GUP (RGUP) effects on a massless spin-2 field in the Minkowski background.
 We obtain the RGUP corrected gauge-invariant gravity action by demanding that the effective theory of gravity containing GUP correction be gauge-invariant.
 Interestingly, this minimal RGUP corrected modified gravity theory belongs to the class of \emph{Stelle gravity theory}~\cite{Stelle1977-rd,Stelle1978-du,Noakes1983-fo}.

-Our starting point is the covariant GUP which was recently introduced by Todorinov et al. ~\cite{Todorinov2018-xi}:
+Our starting point is the covariant GUP, recently introduced by Todorinov et al. ~\cite{Todorinov2018-xi}:

 where $\gamma=\gamma_0/(M_{\text{Pl}}c)^2$ is the Lorentz invariant scale.
 The reader can easily see that the physical position ($x^{\mu}$) and momentum operators ($p^{\nu}$) are not canonically conjugate.
 So we introduce two new vectors, $x^{\mu}_0$ and $p^{\nu}_0$ which are canonically conjugate: